CodeMaesttro/CodeMaesttro/README.md

 🔐 **Securing Web Applications & APIs**

 I specialize in **building and securing modern web applications**.
-My work sits at the intersection of **software engineering and cybersecurity** — ensuring applications are not just functional, but **secure by design**.
+My work sits at the intersection of **software engineering and cybersecurity**, ensuring applications are not just functional, but **secure by design**.

 ---